BrandonMCoffey/Terraforming-Mars/Source Files/README.txt

 I would love feedback on this project and to see how others percieve the game.
 I think I'll continue making it look professional and expand upon the features and AI and art to make the game look and feel great to play.

+Also when recording the Presentation Video for this project, I was constantly running over the 7 minute mark, but I finally got one where I addressed everything I thought was most important to talk about.
+Hopefully it all makes sense and there was so much more about the project I could talk about.

+P.S.
+I am so looking forward to leading game lab as the lead programmer with you next semester!

 ~ Brandon Coffey